-Within the scope of Vocational Qualification Industrial Transportation, 151 forklifts and 57 battery powered pallet truck operators were certified in the first stage.
+Within the scope of Vocational Qualification in Industrial Transportation, industrial transportation certification applications were submitted for 105 employees operating forklifts, reach trucks and battery-powered transpallets, and relevant records were created.
+88 employees successfully completed the process and were certified.
 Certification processes continue with the aim of making the personnel more qualified.